Inedo/inedo-docs/ProGet/advanced/repackaging.md

 ProGet eliminates the complex and tedious manual steps involved in repackaging and has built this into to our software.

 ## How To Repackage a Package
-Repackaging is a Built-in feature for all Universal Packages in ProGet and can done with a click of a button or with a [simple API call](https://inedo.com/support/documentation/proget/reference/api).
-ProGet eliminates the need to for developers to waste
+Repackaging is a Built-in feature for all Universal and NuGet Packages in ProGet and can done with a click of a button or with a [simple API call](https://inedo.com/support/documentation/proget/reference/api).

 To use the ProGet web interface:
 1. Browse to any universal package in ProGet.